rspandey/RepData_PeerAssessment1/PA1_template.md

 fill_STPDmedian <- median(fill_StepsPerDay$steps, na.rm=TRUE)
 ```

-## What is the impact of imputing missing data on the estimates of the total daily number of steps?
+### What is the impact of imputing missing data on the estimates of the total daily number of steps?
+These values do differ slightly.

+.Before filling the data
+1.Mean : 10766.189
+2.Median: 10765

+.After filling the data
+1.Mean : 10766.189
+2.Median: 10766.189

+## Are there differences in activity patterns between weekdays and weekends?
+We do this comparison with the table with filled-in missing values.
+We will add a new colum that indicates the day of the week to the table.Subsequently, we will subset the table into two parts - weekends (Saturday and Sunday) and weekdays (Monday through Friday).
+Then calculate the average steps per interval for each data set.
+Plot the two data sets side by side for comparison

 ### Create a factor variable with two levels (weekday, weekend)